About the Artist

 Illuminatus is a familiar sight at Detroit and other Maker Faires, where the artist and crew demonstrate and explain laser technology.

-He has exhibited at Art Prize 2012, where he won an ILDA award for Most Innovative Application in the Artistic Award category at the 2013 ILDA Conference, held in Aalen, Germany.
+He has exhibited at Art Prize 2012, where he won his first ILDA award for Most Innovative Application in the Artistic Award category at the 2013 ILDA Conference, held in Aalen, Germany.
 ILDA is the International Laser Display Association, the organization that supports the laser entertainment industry.
+He has since won a total of four ILDA awards, three for creativity and one for technical achievement.

-In 2013 he presented a 3-month exhibition of his art at the Dow Museum of Science and Art.
-Entitled L is for Laser, the exhibit consisted of 5 major pieces, one of them interactive.
+In 2013 he presented a 3-month exhibition of his art at the Alden B. Dow Museum of Science and Art.
+Entitled L is for Laser, the exhibit consisted of five major pieces, one of them interactive.
 That piece, A as in interActive, allowed visitors to control the laser projection by moving their bodies in front of a Kinect system.

 The Hands-On Museum in Ann Arbor, Michigan, hosted L is for Laser during the late summer of 2014.

 In 2015 he completed a music video which won his second ILDA Award in 2016.
 The video is visible here.
-He won his third ILDA award for a laser photo in 2016.
+He won his third ILDA award for a laser photo in 2016, and a fourth ILDA Fenning Award for technical achievement in 2019.